Compliance Program Overview

 Code of Conduct and Business Ethics

-Spark’s Code of Conduct and Business Ethics has been adopted by Spark’s Board of Directors and applies to all Spark’s employees, including officers, directors and contractors.
+Spark’s Code of Conduct and Business Ethics has been adopted by Spark’s Board of Directors and applies to all Spark employees and those acting on its behalf, including officers, directors, and contractors.
 Our Code is an articulation of Spark’s compliance principles and the expectation that our employees act with integrity and the high standards of ethical behavior.
 The Code establishes expectations for standards of behavior when conducting business on behalf of the Company and presents a framework for compliance with applicable laws and Company policies.

 Anti-bribery and Corruption

 Bribery is considered illegal in all countries in which Spark conducts business.
 In addition to exposing Spark to severe sanctions, any employee, officer, director or other person acting on behalf of the Company who engages in such conduct can also face substantial fines and/or imprisonment.